Nightmares And Night Terrors In Babies: Signs And Prevention

 There are other reasons that give babies and toddlers nightmares but lack scientific evidence.

-1. Heavy meal before bedtime: A heavy meal right before bedtime is one of the causes for nightmare in adults (7).
+1. Heavy meal before bedtime: A heavy meal right before bedtime is one of the causes of nightmares in adults (7).
 But it is not known if it applies to babies, although toddlers could be susceptible to this as they consume solid food.

-1. Gastroesophageal reflux: Gastroesophageal reflux is uncomfortable to the baby.
+1. Gastroesophageal reflux: Acid reflux in babies, also known as gastroesophageal reflux, is uncomfortable for them and can cause significant distress.
 If the condition persists, then the baby may develop an innate fear of sleep, and have nightmares if forced to sleep.
 It is not known whether reflux could be a direct cause of nightmares or it is the corresponding pain associated with it that leads to nightmares.

 It is important for parents to know all the symptoms so that they can spot the occurrence of a nightmare.